srcimon/screwbox/UNRELEASED-CHANGES.md

 - Added one pixel corner when screen is rotated to avoid issues with ugly edges.
 - Overdraw lightmap image to avoid ugly edges when rotating the screen
 - Fixed lightmap blur cannot be zero in `GraphicsConfiguration`
+- Fixed lost stacktrace on error with image filter

 ### 🧽 Cleanup & refactoring